PkGU/random-utterance/index.md

 ### 11.28

-I cant say why I usually like to go to library, the crowded, sweaty library, in which the stochastic viberation of human behaviors lead to the murmur of the physical world.
+I can't say why I usually like to go to library, the crowded, sweaty library, in which the stochastic viberation of human behaviors lead to the murmur of the physical world.
 Maybe that's the perverted eccentricity of being gazed by others or... so called L'Autre?
 I dont know...

 I hate homework, I hate bugs, and I love salmon.
 The essence of the whole world is my cat having a fresh, sweet, greasy piece of salmon.
-I cant inmagine what a beautiful picture that will be.
+I can't imagine what a gorgeous picture that will be.

-I choose to send my cat to the moon, I choose to send my cat to mars or further in this century and do the other things, not because they are easy, but because they are hard.
-Because that goal will serve to organize and measure the best of my energy and skills, because that challenge is one that I'm willing to accept, one I'm  unwilling to postpone, and one I intend to win, and the others, too.
+" I choose to send my cat to the moon, I choose to send my cat to mars or further in this century and do the other things, not because they are easy, but because they are hard.
+Because that goal will serve to organize and measure the best of my energy and skills, because that challenge is one that I'm willing to accept, one I'm  unwilling to postpone, and one I intend to win, and the others, too. "

 ### 11.18